pombredanne/centidb/docs/index.rst

             is reached.

     **txn_id** *= None*
-        Property that is expected to uniquely name the transaction represented by the object; may be any Python value.
-For storage engines, or for "transaction objects" that do not really support transactions, simply set it to `None`.
+        Name for the transaction represented by the object; may be any Python value.
+Omit the attribute for engines or "transaction objects" that do not support transactions.

-        Used to ensure cached index keys are valid during :py:meth:`Collection.put`.
 If your engine supports transactions but cannot provide an ID, simply set it to :py:func:`time.time`.